 In the future specially designed courses might bring together sponsored WUSC and ISOW Scholars along with domestic Laurier students to study together and engage in structured intercultural education.

 The ISOW student club includes a Management Team whose members fulfill various roles vital to managing the ISOW Scholarship Program.

 · Negotiating and designing partnerships with educational NGOs

 · Managing the funds from the ISOW student levy

 · Communicating and Promoting the initiative in the community

-The student Executive works closely with a faculty advisor and Laurier Staff.
+The student Management Team works closely with the ISOW Faculty Advisor and Laurier Staff.
 In the process they learn specific skills related to their responsibilities as well leadership that will benefit them in their future endeavors.

 In the future, these positions might be formally structured as credit earning academic courses in appropriate disciplines.
 Students would enroll in directed studies courses under faculty guidance while actively engaging and learning from Laurier’s professional staff.